kalenpeterson-fs/puppet-windows_firewall/README.md

 * Help on how to [change profile settings](doc/netsh_profile_settings.txt) (obtained from: `netsh advfirewall set private`)

 ## Limitations
-* PowerShell is used to enumerate, delete and set individual firewall rules, `netsh` is used for everything else (this was necessary to avoid a bug in `netsh` where rule names are sometimes misreported)
-* It's really slow!
-This is an unfortunate side-effect of moving from `netsh` to PowerShell to enumerate the list of rules.
-If anyone has ideas to speed up running `lib/ps/windows_firewall/ps-bridge.ps1 show` please let me know.
+* `netsh` is used to enumerate most rules and is very fast.
+In some cases `netsh` will be unable to resolve names for some rules so we fallback to PowerShell instead.
+This is handled by the `ps-bridge.ps1`
+* Enumerate rules using PowerShell API is very slow.
+There's not much more that can be done about this short of deleting the offending rules.
+* Deleting (purging) rules is very slow (~5-10 minutes) This is because deleting these rules with PowerShell is slow.
+There's not much that can be done about this but once unwanted rules are deleted (Windows 10 ships with ~300 rules) future operations will be a lot faster
 * Requires the `netsh advfirewall` command and PowerShell
-* Property names match those used by netsh/PowerShell so there is inconsistency in the equivalent puppet property names (some names are run-together, others separated by underscores).
+* Property names match those used by PowerShell (groups, rules) and `netsh` for everything else so there is inconsistency in the equivalent puppet property names and values (some names are run-together, others separated by underscores).
 This is deliberate and makes the module code much simpler as names map exactly
 * It is not possible to edit the `grouping` for rules (netsh does not support this)
 * It is not possible to edit the `localfirewallrules` or `localconsecrules` for